Courses | |

 N/A

-Our Beginner Coding Bootcamp prepares you to be a full-stack software engineer in 19 weeks.
+In just 19 weeks, you’ll go from a total beginner to a job-ready full-stack software engineer, writing your own applications and using AI-powered productivity tools.
 No coding experience necessary.
 Full-stack curriculum with JavaScript & Python.
 100% online with live instruction.
 1:1 career coaching.
-Learn more - https://www.galvanize.com/hack-reactor/beginner/full-time-bootcamp/ *Please note: Tuition will increase to $19,480 starting in August 2023
+Learn more - https://www.galvanize.com/hack-reactor/beginner/full-time-bootcamp/

-There are both full-time and part-time Hack Reactor programs.
-All of the available programs are offered online.
+There are both full-time and part-time Hack Reactor programs, all of them offered online.
 During a bootcamp, students will engage with lectures, live coding challenges, and partner programming exercises.
-The full-time bootcamp offers a rigorous program in which students attend class from 9am to 8pm (PT), with several breaks for lunch and dinner.

 Yes, there are Hack Reactor workshops, seminars, and events.
 The school offers free events for both beginners and intermediate coders.
 Currently, there are none scheduled for upcoming dates, but the school tells interested participants to check the website periodically for updates.

-To get accepted into Hack Reactor’s immersive program, you must submit your application and pass the coding challenge and technical admission assessment.
-Although the courses are geared toward students with a background in computer science concepts, it also accommodates beginners.
+To get accepted into Hack Reactor’s intermediate coding bootcamp, you must submit your application and pass the coding challenge and technical admission assessment.
+You can enroll in the prep course to get ready for these challenges.

-Yes, the main Hack Reactor scholarship is the We Stand Together scholarship.
+Yes, Hack Reactor offers several coding bootcamp scholarships.
+The main Hack Reactor scholarship is the We Stand Together scholarship.
 To be eligible, you must be a Black student who has passed the non-technical entrance exam and is applying for the 19-week Software Engineering with JavaScript and Python program.
 Up to three scholarships are given out for each cohort.
 The application process is as follows:

 The Hack Reactor refund policy offers a prorated refund of tuition if you drop out from a bootcamp before the cutoff date.
 However, the $100 deposit is not refundable.
 In addition, if you separate from the program after the cutoff date, you are not entitled to any refund.